databyss-org/react-text-templates/README.md

 ### Basic example

-Render a component inline in some text:
+Render a template that contains string and component tokens:

 ```js
 import renderTemplate from 'react-text-templates'